fbarrento/data-factory/README.md

+# PHP Data Factory

-# Stop Writing Arrays in Your Tests: Use Array and Data Object Factories
+## Stop Writing Arrays in Your Tests: Use Array and Data Object Factories

 <p align="center">